BananatorCorp/qa-tests-workshop/README.md

 4.1.
 Current category is visually different from others
 -------------------------------------------------------
 Not finished yet.
 File name is category-different-appearance.spec.js.
-I've faced a timeout error so I tried to expand the timeout limit but it didn't change anything so I just put it aside for now
+I've faced a timeout error so I tried to expand the timeout limit but it didn't change anything so I just put it aside for now and removed my timeout limit expander

 5.1.
 Each category has its own page